 This was the first of two summaries of every civil law decision from the Court of Appeal in the Yukon, Northwest Territories, and Nunavut.
 Part 2, covering July - December 2021, will be posted in January 2022.

 Gillian Bourke is an associate in the Yellowknife office of Lawson Lundell.
-Her practice focuses on civil litigation, child protection, and labour and employment.
+Her practice focuses on general civil litigation, child protection, and defending clients against regulatory charges.

 Toby advises private and public sector clients on litigation and regulatory matters.
 He provides advice on environmental, energy, mining, land, construction, public utility and Indigenous law issues.
 Based in Yellowknife, Toby ...